-Current Graduate Students and Post-Docs
+Current and recent Graduate Students

 One of the most significant ecological change to occur in the Mississippi River Drainage in the past few decades is the explosive growth of exotic and invasive Bighead and Silver Carp, which went from non-existent in the last quarter of the 20th century to the majority of fish biomass in some rivers today.
 One way that invasive species spread to new habitats faster than they can adapt through natural selection on DNA sequences is by epigenetic alteration of gene expression.
-For her MS thesis, Erica Krahl is examining differences in epigenetic patterns of bighead and silver carp collected from their native range in China and from recently established invasive populations in the Illinois River, where exotic Asian carp now comprise the majority of fish biomass.
+For her MS thesis, Erica Krahl (MS 2020) examined differences in epigenetic patterns of bighead and silver carp collected from their native range in China and from recently established invasive populations in the Illinois River, where exotic Asian carp now comprise the majority of fish biomass.